MichelV69/adhearson-component--company-directory/README.txt

 	(3) Any questions or problems?
 Contact the author at the above email, or via the Adhearsion IRC channel (irc.freenode.net #adhearsion)

+ Updated for commit to AHNHUB consumption on 15 Aug 2010 @ Adhearsion Conf 2010